jmarizgit/LTLCPP/README.md

 	private: // ** optional ** all methods and attributes are private by default in c++ string email;
 		int age;
-	public: // will be accessible for the entire program string name;
+	public: // will be accessible by the entire program string name;
 		string language;
-	protected: //will be accessible for inherited classes float height;
+	protected: //will be accessible by inherited classes float height;
 		char size;
 };